 Board of Equalization

 The Board of Equalization is appointed by the Jefferson County Commissioners and consists of not less than 3 or more than 7 members for 3-year terms.
-Currently the board has 3 seated members and 1 alternate.
+Currently the board has 3 seated members.

 A process allowed by State Statute for real and personal property owners to challenge the Assessor's valuation.
 Appeal forms may be obtained by viewing the Taxpayer Petition to the County Board of Equalization for Review of Real Property Valuation or by contacting the Jefferson County Administrator's Office at 360-385-9100 or the Jefferson County Assessor's Office at 360-385-9105.
 Forms can be submitted in the following forms: